Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Morphett Vale - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Morphett Vale - East has received approximately 46 dwelling approvals annually.
-The Australian Bureau of Statistics reports that from FY-21 to FY-25, around 230 homes were approved annually.
-As of FY-26, about 7 dwellings have been approved so far.
-On average, 1.7 people move to the area per year for each dwelling built over these five financial years.
+Morphett Vale - East has seen approximately 46 dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, around 230 homes received approval, with an additional 25 approved in FY26 so far.
+Each year, about 1.7 people have moved into the area for each new dwelling built over these five years.

-This suggests market maturity and potential development constraints.
-New developments consist of 81.0% detached dwellings and 19.0% attached dwellings, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-The population density is relatively low at around 292 people per approval.
-Future projections estimate that Morphett Vale - East will add approximately 969 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favorable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+The area's new developments consist of 81.0% detached dwellings and 19.0% attached dwellings, preserving its suburban identity with a focus on family homes suited to buyers seeking space.
+With around 292 people per approval, Morphett Vale - East maintains low-density development.
+Future projections estimate an increase of 967 residents by 2041.
+Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development